 If your child becomes sick or injured while on tour, our overseas staff will see to it that they receive the medical care they need.
 We will also ensure that any family members back home are made aware of the situation every step of the way.
 An adult chaperone or ACIS staff member will stay with any hospitalized student throughout their stay.

 6. What is the rooming situation?

 Students are organized into rooms based off input from the group leader, typically two to three kids to one room.
-If your group is sharing a bus with another school group, it is possible that some rooms may be mixed between groups to make rooming numbers work.

 7. How many chaperones will be on the trip?
 How are they trained?

 Typically, ACIS tours include one adult chaperone for every six students.
 All Group Leaders receive extensive coaching from their ACIS Program Consultant as well as an Overseas Manual that covers the finer points of traveling with students.
 First-time ACIS Group Leaders are invited to an overseas training weekend organized by ACIS the January before their first trip, where they’re trained on how to deal with situations as they arise while on tour and how to utilize the ACIS overseas infrastructure.
 Chaperones are most commonly teachers from the Group Leader’s school or parents of kids on the trip.

 8. How can I communicate with my child while overseas?